wombleton/gitlaw-nz/acts/T/Telecommunications Act 2001.md

     (5) The Minister may, in like manner, vary or revoke such an exemption.

-    (6) An exemption under this section is a regulation for the purposes of the [Regulations (Disallowance) Act 1989][571] but not for the purposes of the [Acts and Regulations Publication Act 1989][572].
+    (6) An exemption under this section is a disallowable instrument, but not a legislative instrument, for the purposes of the [Legislation Act 2012][545] and must be presented to the House of Representatives under [section 41][546] of that Act.

     (7) Telecom and Chorus must ensure that all exemptions granted under this section are available at all reasonable times, free of charge, on the Internet sites maintained by or on behalf of Telecom and Chorus.

-    Section 69N: substituted, on 30 November 2011 (being the date of separation day, and an Order in Council (SR 2011/302) having been made under [section 36][474]), by [section 51][568] of the Telecommunications (TSO, Broadband, and Other Matters) Amendment Act 2011 (2011 No 27).
+    Section 69N: substituted, on 30 November 2011 (being the date of separation day, and an Order in Council (SR 2011/302) having been made under [section 36][474]), by [section 51][571] of the Telecommunications (TSO, Broadband, and Other Matters) Amendment Act 2011 (2011 No 27).

+    Section 69N(6): replaced, on 5 August 2013, by [section 77(3)][547] of the Legislation Act 2012 (2012 No 119).

 ### Subpart 3---Line of business restrictions

-*   Subpart 3 heading: inserted, on 30 November 2011 (being the date of separation day, and an Order in Council (SR 2011/302) having been made under [section 36][474]), by [section 51][568] of the Telecommunications (TSO, Broadband, and Other Matters) Amendment Act 2011 (2011 No 27).
+*   Subpart 3 heading: inserted, on 30 November 2011 (being the date of separation day, and an Order in Council (SR 2011/302) having been made under [section 36][474]), by [section 51][571] of the Telecommunications (TSO, Broadband, and Other Matters) Amendment Act 2011 (2011 No 27).

 ##### 69O No participation in supply of retail services